-Job shadowing can be done as part of a formal program organized by a high school or university, or it can be scheduled informally.
+Job shadowing can be done as part of a formal program organized by any education institution, or it can be scheduled informally.

 Benefits of Job Shadowing

 Job shadowing can be useful in a number of ways, including helping you decide whether or not you'd enjoy and feel passionate about a job.
 You'll also find out if your skills match the career field of interest and whether your skills might translate to this job.